St Mary the Virgin, Mortlake: An Historical Guide

 In 1979-80 extensive re-ordering of the interior was undertaken, and the North Aisle was redeveloped to provide meeting rooms, a kitchen and choir vestry.
 At the same time the existing parish office and clergy vestry were added as extensions to the original buildings.

-The Nave & South Aisle
+The Nave and South Aisle

 The Memorials